 22 Creedmoor Load Data

-Since its’ inception, in 2007 by Hornady, the 6.5 Creedmoor has seen some pretty meteoric growth in popularity.
-That growth continues as of this writing, as the cartridge has now gone mainstream with hunters and shooters alike.
-As the popularity of the 6.5 Creedmoor has increased, so has the number of wildcat cartridges based off of it.
-Some of those popular wildcat cartridges are the 6 Creedmoor, .25 Creedmoor, and now the .22 Creedmoor.
-This data sheet will cover the .22 Creedmoor.
+Since its inception in 2007, the 6.5 Creedmoor—developed by Hornady—has seen meteoric growth in its popularity.
+That growth persists in 2020; the cartridge continues to gain currency with hunters and shooters alike.
+As the popularity of the 6.5 Creedmoor has increased, so have the number of wildcat cartridges off of which it is based.
+Some of the most popular wildcat cartridges are the 6 Creedmoor, .25 Creedmoor, and, now, the .22 Creedmoor.
+This data sheet deals with the .22 Creedmoor.

 Peterson Cartridge is committed to supporting its customers.
 One way we support our customers is by producing the high-quality casings they have come to expect from us.
-Another way we provide support, is by investing in the equipment necessary to test the products we produce, so we can provide technical information to those who need it.
-To help our customers, and anyone else who shoots .22 Creedmoor, we decided to create this data sheet and distribute it.
+Another way we provide support is by investing in the equipment necessary to test the products we produce, so we can provide technical information to those who need it.
+To help our customers, and anyone else who shoots .22 Creedmoor, we decided to create and distribute this data sheet.

-Please understand that the bullets and powders we chose to evaluate may not be the most popular among some shooters, however, our goal was to provide a wide spectrum of bullet weights and the powders used with them.
-In doing that, regardless of what bullet and powder you choose, if you have access to a chronograph and a powder burn rate chart, you will be able to estimate a safe maximum pressure load for your rifle chambered in .22 Creedmoor.
+Please understand that the bullets and powders we chose to evaluate may not be the most popular among some shooters; however, our goal is to provide a wide spectrum of bullet weights and the powders used with them.
+In doing that, regardless of what bullet and powder one chooses, if you have access to a chronograph and a powder burn rate chart, you will be able to estimate a safe maximum pressure load for your rifle chambered in .22 Creedmoor.

 All of the following data was gathered by our ballistician in our indoor ballistics lab located in our factory in Pennsylvania.
 Although we were able to gather pressure and velocity data in our lab, we have not tested these loads for accuracy.
-Again, these loads are just designed to give shooters information regarding what velocity, a given bullet and powder charge combination, will produce the SAAMI Maximum Average Pressure (MAP) of 62,000 psi.
-Again, the following loads were not tested for accuracy or consistent velocity, but are just reference points for you to use when working up your own loads.
+Again, these loads are just designed to give shooters information regarding what velocity a bullet and powder charge combination will produce given the SAAMI Maximum Average Pressure (MAP) of 62,000 psi.
+The following loads were not tested for accuracy or consistent velocity but are just reference points for you to use when working up your own loads.

 Along with more than 25 other calibers, Peterson Cartridge now offers casings in 6.5 Creedmoor, 6 Creedmoor, .25 Creedmoor, and .22 Creedmoor.
-Also, please try our new extremely accurate loaded ammunition which is available through https://www.grafs.com/.
+Also, please try our new extremely accurate loaded ammunition, which is available at https://www.grafs.com/.

 Maximum Pressure Load Data

-You might have noticed that we used large rifle magnum primers for this testing.
-Since the .22 Creedmoor isn’t a typical magnum cartridge, we thought it would be helpful to explain why we chose to use large rifle magnum primers instead of standard large rifle primers.
-The main reason we chose the magnum primers, is due to the typical powders used when handloading the .22 Creedmoor.
-When you look at the typical powder choices for the 6.5 Creedmoor and the 6 Creedmoor, pretty much everyone is using H4350.
-(When they can find it in stock)
+You may notice that we used large rifle magnum primers for this testing.
+Since the .22 Creedmoor is not a typical magnum cartridge, we thought it would be helpful to explain why we chose to use large rifle magnum primers instead of standard large rifle primers.
+We chose the magnum primers to reflect the typical powders used when handloading the .22 Creedmoor.
+When you look at the typical powder choices for the 6.5 Creedmoor and the 6 Creedmoor, many loaders use H4350 (when they can find it in stock).

-Although H4350 does work well in the .22 Creedmoor when using mid-weight bullets, it does tend to cause pressure spikes, earlier than say RL26, when you are using the heavy-for-caliber bullets like the Sierra 90 grain and 95 grain MatchKing’s.
+Although H4350 works well in the .22 Creedmoor when using mid-weight bullets, it does tend to cause pressure spikes—earlier than, say, RL26—when you are using heavy-for-caliber bullets like the Sierra 90 grain and 95 grain MatchKing.
 With those slower burning powders, like H1000 and RL26, we wanted to make sure we used a primer with the most potential to ignite them.
-Again, that is the main reason we chose to perform this testing with large rifle magnum primers.
+This is the main reason we chose to perform this testing with large rifle magnum primers.

-With that said, we understand the technical audience we are producing this data sheet for.
+That said, we understand the technical audience for whom we are producing this data sheet.
 So, we took the time to do a little testing to show the difference using a magnum primer can make compared to a standard primer when shooting .22 Creedmoor.
 To illustrate this difference, we loaded 5 casings with large rifle magnum primers.
-We then took the same load, and used standard large rifle primers instead.
+We then took the same load and used standard large rifle primers instead.
 That way, the only difference between the two sets of 5 rounds was the type of primer used.
-Also, both the magnum and standard primers were of the same brand, which was Federal.
+Also, both the magnum and standard primers were of the same brand (Federal).
 The primers were also of “Match” grade quality.

-Analyzing the above data, changing between using standard large rifle primers and large rifle magnum primers did cause a slight change in a few things, including velocity and pressure, during our test.
-I will summarize the changes we observed; #1.
-Magnum primers increased our velocity, on average, 25 fps. #2.
-Magnum primers increased our pressure, on average, 1,500 psi. #3.
+Analyzing the above data, we observe that changing between using standard large rifle primers and large rifle magnum primers did cause a slight change in a few outcomes, including velocity and pressure, during our test: #1.
+Magnum primers increased our velocity, on average, by 25 fps, #2.
+Magnum primers increased our pressure, on average, by 1,500 psi, #3.
 Magnum primers increased our velocity standard deviation (SD) and extreme spread (ES) by 7 fps and 14 fps, respectively.

 Keep in mind these results are only for this particular load.
-It could be possible that the velocity increase we recorded, due to the magnum primers, was enough to push that load out of a consistent velocity node.
+It could be possible that the velocity increase we recorded, due to the magnum primers, was sufficient to push that load out of a consistent velocity node.
 Similarly, this increase in velocity could have caused the SD and ES to increase.
-In some instances, the velocity SD and ES might get much better or much worse, depending on where you are at in relation to a consistent velocity node in your particular rifle.
-You just can’t be sure unless you run all of the different test combinations, and this small test was just conducted for our own curiosity.
+In some instances, the velocity SD and ES might improve or worsen, depending on where you are in relation to a consistent velocity node in your particular rifle.
+You cannot be certain unless you run all of the different test combinations, and this limited test was just conducted for our own curiosity.

 Rifling Twist Rates

-One thing we haven’t covered in this data sheet yet, is the difference rifling twist causes, as it relates to pressure.
-As we have discussed above, estimating pressure is very important when trying to develop a load for your rifle which is under the SAAMI Maximum Average Pressure (MAP).
-For our testing, we did not have a second universal receiver barrel with an identical twist rate to match the rifle we conducted our testing in.
+One thing we have not yet covered in this data sheet is the difference rifling twist causes, as they relate to pressure.
+As we have discussed above, estimating pressure is crucial when trying to develop a load for your rifle that is under the SAAMI Maximum Average Pressure (MAP).
+For our testing, we did not have a second universal receiver barrel with an identical twist rate to match that of the rifle with which we conducted our testing.
 Therefore, in the “Maximum Pressure Load Data” section listed above, we were only able to estimate the pressure each load produced in the rifle.

-Fundamentally, we believe that reducing/slowing the twist rate in your rifle, going from a 1 in 7” to a 1 in 8” twist, will reduce the pressure the casing experiences during firing.
-The reason we believe this, is because, theoretically, the bullet will have less resistance in a slower twist barrel due to the rifling not slowing the bullet down as much to put a faster rate-of-twist on the bullet as it passes through the barrel.
-However, this I just a theory we have, since we don’t currently have the equipment at this time to test the theory.
+Fundamentally, we believe that reducing/slowing the twist rate in your rifle (e.g. going from a 1 in 7” to a 1 in 8” twist) will reduce the pressure that the casing experiences during firing.
+Theoretically, the bullet will encounter less resistance in a slower twist barrel due to the rifling not slowing the bullet down as much, thus putting a faster rate-of-twist on the bullet as it passes through the barrel.
+However, we could not directly test this theory, since, at this time, we do not possess the requisite equipment.

 Online Forum Load Data

-After we gathered all of our test data, just for reference, we searched the popular internet forums to gather a few loads shooters were currently using in their .22 Creedmoor rifles.
-The loads we chose to test were ones which we thought might be overpressure.
+For reference, note that, after we gathered all of our test data, we searched popular internet forums to gather information about loads that shooters were currently using in their .22 Creedmoor rifles.
+The loads we chose to test were ones that we thought might be over pressure.
 We then tested those loads in our universal receiver so we could record a pressure for each load.
-As a bonus to this data sheet, we have included a few of the loads, with their associated pressures and velocities, below.
-It should be noted with the below loads, we did have to shorten the COAL of the round slightly to fit into our universal receiver.
+In addition to our data sheet, we have included a few of these loads, complete with their associated pressures and velocities, below.
+With the below loads, we did have to shorten the COAL of the round slightly to fit into our universal receiver.
 The pressure measured for each load was not meaningfully affected by this slight COAL shortening.
 Each of the below loads are over pressure.